HaileeBui/NewHomes/README.md

 This is a platform for those who are unable to take care of their dogs.
 They want to look for a responsible and caring owner who they can keep in touch after adoption.
 Besides, the website also helps people to find dog with low-budget.

+Language: JavaScript
+Design pattern: MVC

+User: able to register, login, like, search, see all dogs available and dog's description.
+Users need to log in to see owner's info
+Owner: able to post, delete post, change user's info, send message to other users or admin (and all user's right)
+Admin: able to delete user (and all user's right)

 Require dependencies:
     "bcryptjs": "^2.4.3",
     "body-parser": "^1.19.0",